-- Students may bring a lunch - Microwaves are available for student use in grades 3rd-5th only. - Hot lunches are available 5 days a week.
-Hot lunches must be ordered in advance through the parent portal. - Lunch order reminders will be sent out weekly - Students are not allowed to order lunch to be delivered to campus.
+- Students may bring a lunch

+- Microwaves are available for student use

+- Hot lunches are available 5 days a week.
+Hot lunches must be ordered in advance through the parent portal.

+- Lunch order reminders will be sent out weekly - Students are not allowed to order lunch to be delivered to campus. - Parents may bring lunch to students during their lunch hour, but must sign in at the school office and follow all normal visitor procedures. - Parents may not order DoorDash or other food delivering services.